We have the great privilege of working with partners who are dedicated to

-Funded by Kinnect under contract with the Ohio Department of Job and Family Services (ODJFS), we are taking a participatory and developmental approach to prepare a new intervention for rigorous evaluation.
-Evaluation activities are conducted in close partnership with an implementation team and statewide advisory team.
-Major deliverables include an evaluability assessment, readiness assessment, usability assessment, implementation evaluation and continuous quality improvement (CQI).
-We have also developed a rigorous outcome evaluation using a Type 1 hybrid effectiveness-implementation design using a cluster randomized control trial to examine community-level and child/family-level outcomes.
+Funded by Kinnect under contract with the Ohio Department of Job and Family Services (ODJFS), we are taking a participatory and developmental approach to helping Ohio prepare a new intervention for rigorous evaluation.
+Evaluation activities are being conducted in close partnership with an implementation team and statewide advisory team.
+Major deliverables include an evaluability assessment, community mapping, usability assessment, implementation evaluation, and a continuous quality improvement (CQI) infrastructure using human-centered design principles.
+We have also developed a rigorous outcome evaluation using a Type 1 hybrid effectiveness-implementation cluster randomized controlled trial to examine community, child, and family outcomes.

 Evaluating 30 Days to Family® Ohio

-Funded by Kinnect under contract with the Ohio Department of Job and Family Services (ODJFS), we are working closely with the state implementation team to develop a robust fidelity monitoring system, and conduct an implementation and outcomes evaluation across 15 counties to explore the impact of the program on placement with kin, placement stability, and permanency.
+Funded by Kinnect under contract with ODJFS, we are partnering with the state implementation team to develop a robust fidelity monitoring system and conduct an evaluation of implementation and outcomes across 18 counties to explore the impact of the 30 Days to Family® program on placement with kin, placement stability, and permanency.
+In partnership with ODJFS and Kinnect, we have integrated child welfare administrative data with program data to analyze outcomes, and we are assisting with the development of a database to more efficiently and accurately collect program data.
 Ohio is one of several states replicating the 30 Days to Family® model initially developed by the Foster and Adoptive Care Coalition.

 Supporting Implementation-Informed Replication of the Wee Cuddle and Grow Model